franzesegiovanni/franka_ros_TUD/README.md

 [travis]: https://travis-ci.org/frankaemika/franka_ros

 This repository does only contain the impedance controller that is used in the CoR lab of TU Delft.
 This impedance control allows to control the stiffness with a node in real time without using a server in the three different cartesian directions, rotations and null-space control.
 It also allow to have as input a desired configuriation control for doing null-space control.
-The reading of the end-effector position is already avaialable in the in the topic and no special type of message is necessary.
+The reading of the end-effector position is already avaialable in the topics and no special type of message is necessary.
 The update of the reading is the same of the robot control, i.e. 1 KHz.

 This repository has been used in different article, for example [ILoSaA: Interactive Learning of Stiffness and Attractors](https://arxiv.org/abs/2103.03099)

+If you find this repository useful for your research, please consider to cite the paper mentioned above.

 For more informations or info please send an email to Giovanni  at g.franzese@tudelft.nl

-The author of the repository wil not take any responsability in case of undesired behaviour of the repository.
-Please refer to the original one in case you were not directly asked to use this repository.
+The author of the repository wil not take any responsability in case of undesired behaviour of the manipulator.
+Please refer to the original one in case you do not need advanced applications of impedance control.

 ## How to install the controller